EdAlegrid/array-gpio/Readme.md

 Sets a GPIO pin or group of GPIO pins as input object.

 **arg**

-Any valid GPIO pin number or an object argument.
+Any valid GPIO pin number or an input option argument.

 #### Single Object
 ```js